-In order to earn the Southwest Companion Pass, a Rapid Rewards member must earn 125,000 qualifying Southwest Rapid Rewards points within a single calendar year.
-Once the member has earned 125,000 points, the companion pass will be valid for the remainder of the calendar year in which it is earned and all of the following year.
-For example, if you earn your 125,000th point on July 1st, 2021, your Companion pass will be valid until December 31st, 2022.
+Once the member has earned the required qualifying points, the companion pass will be valid for the remainder of the calendar year in which it is earned and all of the following year.
+For example, if you earned your 135,000th point on July 1st, 2023, your Companion pass would be valid until December 31st, 2024.
 Therefore, earning the pass as early in the calendar year as possible will enable a member to maximize the length of validity of the Southwest Companion Pass.

 Keep in mind that all qualifying points must post in the same calendar year (i.e. January through December of the same year).
 The timing of points earned is therefore of utmost importance.
 Consider the following two examples: